FOREX-RBA keeps growth currencies under cosh, yen gains

 TOKYO, March 6 Commodity currencies fell broadly on Tuesday after the Reserve Bank of Australia kept interest rates on hold and again left the door open for an easing should the economy weaken materially.

-A second day of falls for growth-linked units such as the Australian dollar and the kiwi -- hit yesterday when China announced its lowest annual growth target in eight years -- gave a broad boost to the yen, including against the U.S. dollar.
+A second day of falls for units such as the Australian dollar and the kiwi -- hit yesterday when China announced its lowest annual growth target in eight years -- supported the yen against the dollar.

 But market participants noted there were many investors waiting to scoop up the greenback on any dips as they expect it to resume its rally on the Japanese unit.